customerio/customerio-python/README.md

 ### Send Transactional Messages

-To use the [Transactional API](https://customer.io/docs/transactional-api), instantiate the Customer.io object using an [app key](https://customer.io/docs/managing-credentials#app-api-keys) and create a request object containing:
+To use the [Transactional API](https://customer.io/docs/transactional-api), instantiate the Customer.io object using an [app key](https://customer.io/docs/managing-credentials#app-api-keys) and create a request object for your message type.

+## Email

+SendEmailRequest requires:
 * `transactional_message_id`: the ID of the transactional message you want to send, or the `body`, `from`, and `subject` of a new message.
 * `to`: the email address of your recipients
 * an `identifiers` object containing the `id` of your recipient.
 If the `id` does not exist, Customer.io will create it.